 And here’s our sideboard set up.
 We don’t have a TV in the lounge as we both just watch on our laptops so this area, opposite the sofa, houses our vinyl player and stereo which is in near-constant use.
 I’ve dressed it up with some plant babies, candles and a demijohn full of fairy lights.
 So whilst it’s not the pretties set up it’s still in keeping with the rest of the room.

-While a sleek, miniature speaker like the Panasonic one might look better the the space, ultimately we’re stuck with these guys for a while and I think we’ve just about managed to make them a feature without being an eyesore.
+While a sleek, miniature speaker like the Panasonic one might look better in the space, ultimately we’re stuck with these guys for a while and I think we’ve just about managed to make them a feature without being an eyesore.
 What do you think?
 How do you get around the design challenges of making the practical beautiful?

 Love, Sarah x